sophia-w-he/distance-from-edge/README.md

 # distance-from-edge
-Computer vision that finds the distance of a point from an edge using sobel edge detection and euclidean distance calculations.
+Computer vision tool that finds the distance of a point from an edge using sobel edge detection and euclidean distance calculations.

 For the caMicroscope GSoC 2021 Project Choice [2] Pathology Smartpens Code Challenge

+**Code Challenge:** Create a page or tool which performs edge detection on a given image and, given a point, returns the distance from that point to the closest edge.

 # Personal Background Knowledge
 For background, I took the course CSE 455 Computer Vision at the University of Washington,